Manage, edit and creatively design holiday photos at home

 Sorting out travel photos regularly

-Try to make a ritual out of the daily deletion and temporary storage of your photos.
-For example, always do this before going to bed so that you do not forget these important steps.
+Try to get into the daily habit of deleting photos and temporarily storing your photos on a separate system.
+It is recommended to do this before going to bed so that you do not forget any of these important steps.

 Focusing on the essentials

 The first step in picture editing should always be cropping the pictures.
 Focus on the important parts of the photo and cut out any parts, which you don’t want in it.
 If you properly crop your photos, you can then use photography techniques like the “rule of thirds”.
 In case the subject on your photo looks crooked, you need to align it with the horizon and by doing this you straighten the subject to achieve a harmonious effect.